 - in a University business related situation; (i.e., a coach asks his assistant to use his courtesy/dealer car to pick up an assistant coach at the airport).

 The liability portion of the University’s insurance has a zero deductible.
 The physical damage portion has a $500 deductible.
 The deductible is the responsibility of the Department or the employee based on Departmental policy.
 Typically, deductibles for courtesy/dealer cars are the responsibility of the employee unless damage occurs when traveling on University business.

 The University’s auto insurance will not cover the following:

 - Courtesy/dealer cars not scheduled with the Athletic Business Office.

 - Rental vehicles when not rented for University business (i.e., for use during vacations).

 - Rental vehicles that are rented for University business and also used for non-University business before or after the business portion (i.e., following a business trip, the employee extends their stay for vacation).
 The rented vehicle would be covered for the business portion of the trip but not covered during vacation or non-University business use.

 Any damages or claims occurring during the non-business use should be reported to the employee’s own auto insurance company.
 If the employee does not have their own auto insurance policy (i.e., they don’t own any other vehicle), they should take out a separate car rental agreement for the non-business portion of the trip and purchase insurance through the car rental agency.
 Employees that do not own a car and just use a courtesy/dealer or assigned car should discuss with their homeowners insurance agent about purchasing “named non-owner liability insurance” to provide liability coverage for use of non-owned vehicles.

-Questions regarding the University’s auto insurance and car rental insurance should be directed to Risk and Insurance Management: firstname.lastname@example.org
+Questions regarding the University’s auto insurance and car rental insurance should be directed to Insurance and Financial Risk: firstname.lastname@example.org